 Walking down the main street can feel like entering a life-sized Eye-Spy book.
 Storefronts and alleyways are filled with eclectic gems from antiques to public art and everything in-between.
 Sides of buildings and store canopies are even decorated with vintage signs, antique trinkets, and memorabilia.

 Coldwater is in no shortage of a bustling art scene.
 Many talented artists call Coldwater home with public art and featured gallery space around town.
 See installations from previous Streets Alive productions, a fairy garden full of wall art and sculptures (you may even stumble upon a friendly guardian named Quercus), and community art pieces on display.
-While the Coldwater & Area Studio Tour is on hold until 2022, there is no denying the creativity and inspiration for so many artists.
+Each June, artists from around Severn take part in the Coldwater & Area Studio Tour.
+There is no denying the creativity and inspiration for so many artists in Severn!

 Coldwater knows how to throw a festival!
 Throughout the year you can often find something special happening around the village.
-While some events remain on pause, be sure to check back for adapted and innovative ways in which Coldwater will keep you coming back for more.
+Be sure to check back for innovative ways in which Coldwater will keep you coming back for more.

 As farmers bring in their harvests, the Coldwater Fall Fair is a great way to welcome the fall season.
 A local agricultural celebration held in the last full weekend in September, the fair is full of rides, games, contests, and exhibitors.

-Rounding out into peak autumn season, the witches of Coldwater come out to play with the popular Witches Walk, which has now extended to be Witches Month throughout October!
+Rounding out into peak autumn season, the witches of Coldwater come out to play with the popular Witches Walk, in mid-October!
 Find your finest pointed hat and broomstick to take part in activities and discounts throughout the Village.

 Coldwater is place that sticks with you as a village with the best in hometown charm.
 Start planning your visit today.